vircadia/vircadia-native-core/BUILD_LINUX.md

 ./interface/interface
 ```

-Go to localhost in running interface.
+Go to localhost in the running interface.